IncrementalPCA#

 This class provides methods to fit the model on data incrementally in batches, and to transform new data based on the principal components learned during the fitting process.

-It is partially useful when the dataset to be decomposed is too large to fit in memory.
+It is particularly useful when the dataset to be decomposed is too large to fit in memory.
 Adapted from Scikit-learn Incremental PCA.

 - Parameters: